carpentries/carpentries.org/content/support/membership/membership-faq.md

 {{< /accordion >}}

 {{< accordion title="How do I request a Centrally-Organised Workshop?" >}}
 Planning a successful Carpentries workshop starts with selecting the right curriculum for your audience.
-Review the available [curricula](https://carpentries.org/lessons/curriculum-summary/) to determine which lessons best align with your learners' needs.
+Review the available [curricula](/lessons/curriculum-summary/) to determine which lessons best align with your learners' needs.
 Once you've identified the most suitable curriculum, choose potential workshop dates at least 10 weeks in advance to allow ample time for preparation, Instructor recruitment, and logistical arrangements.
-After finalising the details, complete and submit the [Workshop Request Form](https://amy.carpentries.org/forms/request_workshop/) to initiate the official workshop request process.
+After finalising the details, complete and submit the [Workshop Request Form]({{< param amy_req_cow >}}) to initiate the official workshop request process.
 {{< /accordion >}}

 {{< accordion title="Do I need to notify The Carpentries about Self-Organised Workshops?" >}}
-Yes, complete the [self-organised workshop form](https://amy.carpentries.org/forms/self-organised/) so the workshop can be listed on our website, and you can receive the necessary resources and support.
+Yes, complete the [self-organised workshop form]({{< param amy_reg_sow >}}) so the workshop can be listed on our website, and you can receive the necessary resources and support.
 {{< /accordion >}}

 {{< accordion title="What happens if I need to cancel or postpone a planned workshop?" >}}
-If you need to cancel your workshop, please inform the Workshops and Instruction Team (WIT) by emailing [workshops@carpentries.org](mailto:workshops@carpentries.org).
+If you need to cancel your workshop, please inform the Workshops and Instruction Team (WIT) by emailing [{{< param workshops_email >}}](mailto:{{< param workshops_email >}}).
 The WIT member you have been working with will ensure that the workshop is removed from The Carpentries website and complete any other administrative tasks associated with it.

-If you need to postpone your workshop, please email workshops@carpentries.org.
+If you need to postpone your workshop, please email [{{< param workshops_email >}}](mailto:{{< param workshops_email >}}).
 The WIT member you have been working with will help you select new dates and complete any other administrative tasks associated with the workshop.
 Please ensure that you inform your registrants of a cancelled or postponed workshop via email or through your registration platform.
 {{< /accordion >}}

 {{< accordion title="How do I obtain survey data or links for previous workshops?" >}}
 The Workshops and Instruction Team (WIT) can provide survey result links for past workshops (August 2018 - present) to Instructors and hosts that either taught at, hosted the workshop, or a programmatic contact to a members organisation (see Membership Management).
-To request survey results links, please send an email to WIT (via [workshops@carpentries.org](mailto:workshops@carpentries.org)) with your request and include a link to the workshop website(s) and/or slug(s).
+To request survey results links, please send an email to WIT (via [{{< param workshops_email >}}](mailto:{{< param workshops_email >}})) with your request and include a link to the workshop website(s) and/or slug(s).
 {{< /accordion >}}

 ## Instructor Training